terra-campaigns/unsettled/directory/Sigisfarne/Mateus.md

 {% include header_directories.md %}

+You alone can walk among the creatures of the wild, fearless and in control.
+You share a connection with animals that others can only dream of... so long as you don't become their snack.

 You have a Statuesque Physique, Birthmarked Skin, and Luxurious Hair.
 Your Face is Square, your Speech Whispery.
 You have Rancid Clothing. **You are Tolerant and Vengeful.** You are 37 years old.

+**Bond:** During your travels, you met a dying hunter who asked you to deliver a message to their loved ones.
+Take a Letter (petty) sealed with tree sap.
+It is addressed only to the Lord Of Winter.

 Woke up with Amnesia in February 2025.
 Holds a collar with the name "Mateus" on it.